awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-lambda.md

 1. In **Deployment group name**, enter a name that describes the deployment group\.
 **Note**
 If you want to use the same settings used in another deployment group \(including the deployment group name and the deployment configuration\), choose those settings on this page\.
-Although this new deployment group and the existing deployment group might have the same name, AWS CodeDeploy treats them as separate deployment groups, because each is associated with a separate application\.
+Although this new deployment group and the existing deployment group might have the same name, CodeDeploy treats them as separate deployment groups, because each is associated with a separate application\.

-1. In **Service role**, choose a service role that grants AWS CodeDeploy access to AWS Lambda\.
-For more information, see [Step 3: Create a Service Role for AWS CodeDeploy](getting-started-create-service-role.md)\.
+1. In **Service role**, choose a service role that grants CodeDeploy access to AWS Lambda\.
+For more information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.

 1. If you want to use a predefined deployment configuration, choose one from **Deployment configuration**, and then skip to step 12\.
 To create a custom configuration, continue to the next step\.